Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

+Meaningful quantum algorithms are difficult or impossible to simulate using classical computers.
+This is both why we are interested in building quantum computers that can perform these meaningful tasks, and a challenge for quantum computing researchers that want to understand how they work.

+The first analog signal-based emulation of a universal quantum computer was performed by La Cour et. al. {[}1{]}.
+Since then, more analog emulators {[}2{]} and solvers {[}39{]} of quantum physics such as Ginzburg--Landau and Schrödinger equations have been proposed.
+But do these approaches overcome the exponential scaling problems that classical digital simulations face, and the curse of dimensionality?

+The problem is still present in these approaches.
+Consider that in the first scheme {[}1{]}, a signal

-One of the most exciting emulation breakthroughs was the first analog signal- based emulation of a universal quantum computer.
-This yielded a very interesting paper, but no practical use, even for theorists.
-The reason: a signal duration of the approximate age of the universe (13.77 billion years) could accommodate only about 95 qubits.
-For most significant quantum algorithms, that isn’t nearly enough.
-The electrical emulators that have been developed simply don’t scale with complexity of important problems.
+duration of the approximate age of the universe (13.77 billion years) could accommodate only about 95 qubits.
+For most meaningful quantum algorithms, that isn\RL{'}t nearly enough.
+The electrical emulators that have been developed simply don\RL{'}t scale with complexity of important problems.

-A number of digital emulators have been proposed as well.
-In March 2019, an FPGA based general quantum computing emulator was proposed.
-This work demonstrated that while there is no way to get around the issue of exponential resource scaling in quantum emulators, it is possible to shift where this scaling has its impact.
-With Pilch and Dlugopolski’s approach, the properties of the scaling problem are dependent entirely on the nature and cost of the FPGA technology used.
-This work built on a number of publications related to quantum emulation techniques using FPGA compatible hardware description languages including VHDL and Verilog.
+Digital hardware emulators have also been proposed, for example based on FPGAs.
+These approaches do not claim to get around the problem of exponential scaling, but instead show that it is possible to shift where this problem has its impact.
+For example, the early approach of Pilch and Dlugopolski {[}3{]} shifts the scaling to a problem of the cost and nature of the FPGA technology used.

-While these hardware emulation efforts have been confined to academic research thus far, there is a handful of other quantum computing hardware related efforts that have penetrated the commercial, or at least open-source, communities of the world.
-Companies such as IBM, Rigetti and D-Wave have made the most notable progress in building true quantum computing devices, and each of these companies has also created programmable interfaces for their users through cloud solutions.
-The underlying quantum technology being offered is still very rudimentary, and typically doesn’t offer any true advantage over using classical computers.
-This fact is a characteristic of what is known as the NISQ (noisy intermediate scale quantum) era of quantum computing.
-The question of when quantum supremacy over classical computing will be reached is rigorously studied.